Spaceman1701/Spaceman1701.github.io/_posts/2017-08-31-Cutter-Goals.md

 -   A feature-for-feature competitor with AspectJ (or Spring)

     -   Cutter is intended to be small and lightweight.
 AspectJ and Spring will always do more than Cutter does, and that’s okay.

-        -   Some of the major features Cutter will probably never have:
+Some of the major features Cutter will probably never have:

-            -   Anything in Spring that’s no Spring AOP
+        -   Almost everything in Spring AOP

             -   Philosophically cutter-lib will never have the same complex features as Spring (though many of them will be possible to implement in Cutter-based libraries)

         -   Pointcuts defined away from the declaration-site

             -   While this may change in the future, right now Cutter is focused on Pointcuts defined with “Cut” annotations directly at the method declaration they target.
 This ensures that Pointcuts are always defined explicitly

             -   It is possible, however, to write a Cutter-based library that adds this feature

         -   Pointcuts targeting fields

             -   This probably indicates bad design anyway (And violates basic Java design principles).

 -   A “true” aspect-oriented programming framework